 It’s a good idea to download the document and begin reviewing the guidance in preparation for FDA’s Final Rule.
 Some important parts of the Draft Guidance are listed below:

-• Raw Materials – All raw materials should be properly identified, stored, tested, inventoried, and handled.
-This includes storing them in closed containers off the floor that are well marked with identify, lot number, and control status.
+- Raw Materials – All raw materials should by properly identified, stored, tested, inventoried, and handled.
+This includes storing them in closed containers off the floor that are well marked with identity, lot number, and control status.

 That’s just the tip of the iceberg; following GMPs helps you manufacture products that are safe, but it takes full buy in from everyone in your organization to be successful.
-That’s why it’s a great idea to start planning now in preparation for MoCRA taking effect.
+That’s why it’s a great idea to start planning now in preparation for the eventual cosmetics GMPs Final Rule.

 Adverse Event Reporting